hjrdave/get-treble-gsm/src/posts/api-docs/modules/api-reference.md

       path: '#'
 ---

-Below is a documentation for the TrebleGSM module api.
+Below is documentation for the TrebleGSM module api.

 ### `createModule`
 The `createModule()` function is what is used to create TrebleGSM modules.
 It is an entry point for all module logic.